boazsegev/facil.io/docs/libsock.md

 #### `int sock_listen(char* address, char* port)`

-Opens a listenning non-blocking socket.
+Opens a listening non-blocking socket.
 Return's the socket's file descriptor.

-Returns -1 on error or the listenning socket's `fd` on sucess.
+Returns -1 on error or the listening socket's `fd` on success.

 ### Accepting connections and opening new sockets